Golden Rule: New Testament

-A similar passage, a parallel to the Great Commandment, is to be found later in the Gospel of Luke.
+A similar passage, a parallel to the Great Commandment, is found later in the Gospel of Luke.

 An expert in the law stood up to test him [Jesus].
 "Teacher," he said, "what must I do to inherit eternal life?"

 He said to him, "What is written in the law?
 What do you read there?"

 He answered, "You shall love the Lord your God with all your heart and with all your soul and with all your strength and with all your mind and your neighbor as yourself."

 And he said to him, "You have given the right answer; do this, and you will live."